HumaIlyas/mildew-detection-in-cherry-leaves/README.md

 The main contents of the dataset are disussed in this section.

 - The dataset is taken from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves), and it is provided by Code Institute for the purpose of this portfolio project.
 I have created a fictitious user story where predictive analytics can be applied in a real project in the workplace.
-- The dataset contains more than 4 thousand images taken from the client's crop fields.
+- The dataset contains 4+ thousand images taken from the client's crop fields.
 About 50% of the images show healthy cherry leaves and 50% of the images show the cherry leaves containing powdery mildew.
 Powdery mildew a fungal disease that affects many plant species.
 The cherry plantation crop is one of the finest products in their portfolio; therefore, the company is concerned about supplying the market with a compromised quality product.

 ---